Glossary

 Renewal

-The reciprocal of the Opening: where Opening is the first ritual act with a new device, Renewal is the periodic re-act with one that has been kept.
+The echo of the Opening.
+Where Opening is the first ritual act with a new device, Renewal repeats it with one that has been kept.
 Anchored to the summer-solstice hinge of the Wheel (Codex §IX).

 See: Codex §VI.
 See also: Hinge, Opening, Sacred Practices.